 What is a ‘recognised stock exchange’

 The term ‘recognised stock exchange’ occurs throughout the Taxes Acts and in various tax regulations.
-For example it is used in the definition of investments which may be held in Individual Savings Accounts and in the qualifying criteria for the quoted Eurobond exemption.
+For example, it’s used in the definition of investments which may be held in Individual Savings Accounts and in the qualifying criteria for the quoted Eurobond exemption.
 Recognised stock exchange legislation is found under S1005 Income Tax Act (ITA) 2007.

-HMRC will normally reply to you by email, if that is your chosen communications method.
-However, the security of email cannot be guaranteed so it is important for you to consider whether the risk of these email exchanges being intercepted is acceptable to you.
-If you do not want HMRC to reply to your original message by email, please state this clearly and supply alternative contact details so that we can contact you in writing or by telephone.
+If you do not want HMRC to reply to your original message by email, state this clearly and supply alternative contact details so that we can contact you in writing or by telephone.

-Please note HMRC cannot access emails marked ‘Private’.
-If you have sent your enquiry this way, please resend as ‘Normal’.
+HMRC cannot access emails marked ‘Private’.
+If you have sent your enquiry this way, you should resend the email as ‘Normal’.

 You can write to HMRC at the following address:

 Queen Elizabeth House